yassinedoghri/codeigniter-altcha/README.md

 ## ⚙️ Config reference

-You may control the ALTCHA integration behavior in your CodeIgniter4 app if needed, including whether the verification is active, how HMAC secrets are managed, and how challenge parameters are tuned.
+You may control the ALTCHA integration behavior in your CodeIgniter4 app if needed, including how HMAC secrets are managed, and how challenge parameters are tuned.

 > [!NOTE]
 > This library should be using sensible defaults, you should tweak things only
 > if the need arises.

-#### `active`

-Type: `boolean`

-Default: `true`

-Enables or disables ALTCHA verification globally.
-When set to false, the ALTCHA filter and server-side verification are bypassed for all requests.

-#### `filterExcludedPaths`

-Type: `list<string>` list of string patterns

-Default: `[]`

-Defines URI paths that bypass the ALTCHA verification filter.

-Supports asterisk wildcard at the end for prefix matching (e.g., `api/*` matches `/api/`, `/api/v1/users`, etc.).

-Example: `['api/*', 'health']` to exclude API subtrees, a health endpoint.

 #### `hmacKey`